Blainerdonovan/HoriseonSocialSolutionsServices/README.md

 Horiseon Social Solution Services

-Motiovations for this was to make the website more consistent, easier to use accessability, not only for the users, but for future coders, if new desings arise then may it be easier for the next to use.
+Motiovations for this was to make the website more consistent, accesability, not only for the users, but for future coders, if new desings arise then may it be easier for the next to use.
 I learned how to clean up the code so it so that it is more identifiable, to continue checking the application was working, and to make sure it was finalized with Github.
 The comments should be clear on what was fixed in html and CSS.

 Git Repository and README.md were created.
 Git add, commit, and push were completed frequently.Title was changed from website to Horiseon Social Solution Services.
 All link's are functioning correctly, selectors and properties are consolidated and organised to semantic structure.
 Comments are added to html and css and loads with no errors, better following conventions and identifications.
 Please find a link to deployed application here and a screen shot of the website.

 Deployed website:
 https://blainerdonovan.github.io/HoriseonSocialSolutionsServices/